-Corporate Treasury coordinates with our Enterprise Capital Adequacy, Management Reporting, and Regulatory Reporting groups to project capital levels and ratios and develop a base Capital Plan for the forthcoming calendar year.
+Corporate Treasury coordinates with our Management Reporting and Regulatory Reporting groups to project capital levels and ratios and develop a base Capital Plan for the forthcoming calendar year.
 The Capital Plan is reviewed and approved by the Chief Financial Officer ("CFO") and Chief Risk Officer ("CRO"), the Stress Testing Oversight Group ("STOG"), ALCO and the Board of Directors.
 We then submit the plan to the Federal Reserve as part of the Comprehensive Capital Analysis and Review ("CCAR") process.

-When developing its Capital Plan, BNY Mellon considers, among other factors, the requirements of the U.S. capital rules, including the minimum capital and leverage ratio requirements to which BNY Mellon is subject, as well as its own Capital Management Framework.
-BNY Mellon continually monitors our capital and leverage positions and ensures that any contemplated capital actions would not limit our ability to meet capital requirements.
+When developing its Capital Plan, BNY Mellon considers, among other factors, the requirements of the U.S. capital rules, including the minimum capital ratio requirements to which BNY Mellon is subject, as well as its own Capital Management Framework.

+BNY Mellon continually monitors our risk-based capital and leverage positions and ensures that any contemplated capital actions would not limit our ability to meet capital requirements.
 Management monitors progress under the Capital Plan on a monthly basis, and reports progress to the Federal Reserve through quarterly Capital Assessments and Stress Testing data submissions.
 Updates to the projections of capital levels and ratios are presented to senior management at least once a month at ALCO and Balance Sheet Review meetings.

-The temporary restrictions on dividends and share repurchases that were imposed by the Federal Reserve as a result of the coronavirus pandemic ended for BNY Mellon after June 30, 2021.
-After these temporary restrictions were lifted, BNY Mellon continued to be subject to the stress capital buffer ("SCB") framework, which would impose restrictions on capital distributions on an incremental basis if BNY Mellon's risk-based capital ratios decline into the buffer zone.
+BNY Mellon is subject to the stress capital buffer ("SCB") framework, which would impose restrictions on capital distributions and discretionary bonus payments if BNY Mellon does not maintain capital ratios above the sum of its minimum requirements and buffer requirements.
 For additional information regarding the SCB, see the "Capital Conservation and Countercyclical Capital Buffers" section of this Disclosure.